-In 2010, Tourism Australia invited people to share their favourite place in Australia by sending a photo.
-The destination marketing organisation expected perhaps 5000 pictures throughout the six week upload period, but it received more than 30,000.
+In 2010, Tourism Australia invited people to share their favorite place in Australia by sending a photo.
+The destination marketing organization expected perhaps 5000 pictures throughout the six-week upload period, but it received more than 30,000.

 Since then, the quality of cameras and the number of people carrying them has exploded and is continuing to grow at an incredible rate.
 Apple’s ongoing Shot on iPhone campaign highlights the pixel-perfect image quality now available to anyone with the latest smartphone.
 Android and Google phones have similar capabilities too.

 This is where we come in.
 Our templates allow anyone with a phone to become a travel filmmaker.
-Our films are then searching engine optimised to maximise reach.
+Our films are then search engine optimized to maximize reach.
 In building a video blog publishing company, we are aiming to disrupt the traditional travel journalism commissioning hierarchy.
 By the middle of this year, destinations will be able to reach out directly to budding filmmakers and source first hand, first-person and first-class video content.

 We're ready to ride the wave of UGC in 2017 and happy to talk to others about sharing our board and creating short travel videos.